Question: What constitutes a virgin? And what are your views on pre-marital sex?

 It used to be that people would examine a woman to see if she was “still a virgin” — specifically checking to see if her hymen (a thin layer of tissue covering part of her vaginal entrance) was still intact.
 If it was, they’d consider her a virgin.

 If the hymen was “broken,” they’d say she was not a virgin.
 Some cultures still perform these “virginity tests” even today.
-I’m not aware of any widespread “virginity tests” for men, however, which begs the question: Why is it so important to monitor women’s sexuality?
+I’m not aware of any widespread “virginity tests” for men, however, which begs the question: Why is it so important to some people to monitor women’s sexuality?

 As it turns out, checking a woman’s hymen as an indication of virginity isn’t a reliable tool.
 Hymens vary, and some girls are born with a very small or thin one.
-Others tear their hymen during childhood or adolescence, probably through physical exercise, masturbation or tampon use.
+Others tear their hymen during childhood or adolescence, perhaps through physical exercise, masturbation or even occasionally through tampon use.

-In addition, in some cultures, where being a virgin can be a matter of life or death, some women have reconstructive surgery to make their genital area appear “virginal.”
+In addition, in some cultures or families, where being a virgin can be a matter of life or death (or family honor), some women have hymen reconstructive surgery to make their genital area appear “virginal” or may request “virginity certificates” from a gynecologist even though many gynecologists cannot tell if a woman has ever had sex before.

 Why Is Virginity So Important?